bismex/Awesome-person-re-identification/README.md

 This is a repository for organizing articles related to person re-identification.
 Most papers are linked to the pdf address provided by "arXiv" or "Openaccess".
 However, some papers require an academic license to browse.
 For example, IEEE, springer, and elsevier journal, etc.

+**People who meet the following criteria are free to request a pull (pull request).**
+- Suggestions for new categories
+- Changes to categories for some articles
+- Corrections to the statistical tables
+- Additions of a summary or performance
+**I will immediately reflect the matter if it should be corrected.
+I hope this github page helps many people with research purposes.**
+**Finally, the latest CVPR2019 papers are summarized in my personal blog below.
+Unfortunately, it is written in Korean.**

 ### :high_brightness: Updated 2019-07-04
 - The below paper has been re-categorized and updated (github).
   - "Joint Discriminative and Generative Learning for Person Re-identification"